Puppeteer

 sponsorDiscover, extract, and interact with the web - one interface powering automated access across the public internet.

-An MCP server for advanced web crawling, content extraction, and AI-powered analysis using the crawl4ai library.
+An MCP server for web search and content extraction using DuckDuckGo.